Non-perturbative simple-generated interactions with a quantum field for arbitrary Gaussian states: Acknowledgments

 \section{Acknowledgments}

 E. T. thanks Eduardo Mart\'in-Mart\'inez for discussions regarding squeezing and coherent operations in QFT, and Jos\'e de Ramon Rivera for useful conversations regarding UDW detector formalism and its complications.
+E. T. also thanks Caroline Lima for useful discussions regarding the non-perturbative models.
 E. T. acknowledges that this work is made possible from the funding through both of his supervisors Robert B. Mann and Eduardo Mart\'in-Mart\'inez.
 This work is supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 The funding support from Eduardo Mart\'in-Mart\'inez is through the Ontario Early Research Award and NSERC Discovery program.
 The work has been performed at the Institute for Quantum Computing, University of Waterloo, which is supported by Innovation, Science and Economic Development Canada.
 University of Waterloo and Institute for Quantum Computing are situated on the Haldimand Tract, land that was promised to the Haudenosaunee of the Six Nations of the Grand River, and is within the territory of the Neutral, Anishnawbe, and Haudenosaunee peoples.
 E. T. would also like to thank both supervisors for providing the opportunity to explore some research ideas independently, through which this work becomes possible.